RiddleAndCode/rtd-docs/docs/Product-Documentation.md

 ### Key backup and verification

-After the key is created, the backup mnemonic phrase is disclosed to an administrator on the web interface.
+After the key is created, the backup mnemonic phrase is disclosed to an administrator on the Approval Device that has been used to issued the secure seed generation.
 The mnemonic phrase consists of twenty-four words and is crucial to the backup and disaster recovery process for the entire Token Management Platform (TMP).
 It is used to restore keys in the case of loss or when a new initialisation of wallets is required.
 Due to its critical role in key management, the secret has to be safeguarded from malicious users.
 Here is RIDDLE&CODE’s recommendation for safely storing the phrase in the initialisation phase:

-1. The user reads the phrase from the web interface.
+1. The user reads the phrase from Approval Device screen.
 2. Next, the user writes down the mnemonic phrase on a steel plate and closes the plate.
 3. The mnemonic phrase is stored in an off-premise vault.
 This process is called a key ceremony.